The Impacts of North Korea's Leadership Transition

 Both the U.S. and South Korea have taken a wait-and-see approach.
 In the short term, they appear to believe the power transition is going smoothly.
 The United States is concerned about the potential for domestic turmoil in North Korea, which could endanger the control of nuclear weapons and facilities there, and the regional tensions that might result.
 The South Korean government has taken a very cautious approach.
 It decided not to send a formal delegation to Kim Jong-il’s funeral but allowed two high-profile citizens to attend: Lee Hee-ho, the wife of former President Kim Dae-jung, and Hyun Jeong-eun of Hyundai.
 It is highly likely that Pyongyang will continue to use anti-American and anti-South Korean rhetoric for domestic purposes, but it will take some time for Pyongyang to formulate new strategies under the new leadership.
 Given that power transitions and elections are occurring this year in all of the countries involved in the North Korean nuclear issue, real action may take a year or two.

-David Schlangen and Allen Wagner are interns at NBR.
+This interview was conducted by David Schlangen and Allen Wagner, who are interns at NBR.
 Recent graduates of the University of Washington, David holds a BA in Korea Studies and Allen holds a BA in Asian Studies and Political Science.
 The interview was organized by the NBR Alumni Network, which aims to connect the next generation of Asia specialists.